Are the health benefits of grass-fed butter worth the extra cash?

 Vitamin K2 becomes a magnet to attract all these calcium deposits and put them back where they belong (in your bones).

-Grass fed butter is one of the best sources of K2.
-That’s because grass is naturally high in vitamin K1 and when cows eat it, their digestive systems convert it to K2. #science
+Grass-fed butter is one of the best sources of K2.
+That’s because the grass is naturally high in vitamin K1 and when cows eat it, their digestive systems convert it to K2.

 Grain-fed cows don’t have access to this type of nutrient.

-While certain vegetables oils may contribute to the development of cancer, other oils such as olive and avocado, may protect your cells from mutating.
+While certain vegetable oils may contribute to the development of cancer, others such as olive oil and avocado oil may protect your cells from mutating.